SpringRoll/SpringRoll/src/accessibility/ColorFilter/README.md

 # ColorFilter
 ColorFilter is a accessibility testing class.

-It has built in support for
+It has built in support for:
 ```
-  protanopia
+  Protanopia
-  protanomaly
+  Protanomaly
-  deuteranopia
+	Deuteranopia
-  deuteranomaly
+  Deuteranomaly
-  tritanopia
+  Tritanopia
-  tritanomaly
+  Tritanomaly
-  achromatopsia
+  Achromatopsia
-  achromatomaly
+  Achromatomaly
 ```

-To use it all you have to do is pass it a element and your desired filter.
+To use it, all you have to do is pass it a element and your desired filter.

 ```
 import { ColorFilter } from './ColorFilter';